How to Choose an Heirloom Engagement Ring That Lasts for Generations

 How do I insure an heirloom engagement ring?

-Obtain an independent appraisal from a certified gemologist (not the selling jeweler) within 30 days of purchase.
-Insure through a specialist jewelry insurer — not a standard home insurance rider, which typically covers jewelry at only $1,000–2,500.
-Update the appraisal every 3–5 years to reflect current replacement value.
-Keep the GIA certificate, appraisal, and photographs in a secure location separate from the ring.
+Obtain an independent appraisal from a certified gemologist within 30 days of purchase.
+Insure through a specialist jewelry insurer at full replacement value.
+Update the appraisal every 3–5 years.

 Final Thoughts: A Ring for the Ages